-I lost the notes for this week, so I am recreating this week without any as I don’t remember what happened on a national scale then.
+I lost the notes for this week.
+I am recreating this post without them, thus everything will be rather general.
 This week’s chart is based in Tucson, Arizona.
 It has a grand trine in air with a lot of action in the tenth.
 Mars is in a mixed position — in its detriment in Libra because it rules Aries but exalted in the tenth house.
 It would seem mistakes will happen and recovering from them will be graceless, if they happen at all.
 Frankly I saw that happen in my own life that week — doctors, like weathermen, do not apologize for false alarms: the rest of us should be so lucky.

 Fixed Star Arcturus

 On top of that, Mars is conjunct a few fixed stars.
 The closest one is Arcturus, which was linked to god Enil, he of the wind air and storms, in Mesopotamia thus he was very much a weather god.
 This aspect would encourage tumultuousness.
 Johannes Bayer in 1603 Latinized Arcturus to Alpha Bootis, because it is the prime star in the constellation Bootes, so if you run into that name you can rest assured it is the same.
 The important thing is Bootes is the constellation while Bootis (of Bootes) is the star.